soIu/rpython/doc/jit/optimizer.rst

 There are better ways to compute the sum from ``[0..100]``, but it gives a better intuition on how traces are constructed than ``sum(range(101))``.
 Note that the trace syntax is the one used in the test suite.
-It is also very similar to traces printed at runtime by :doc:`PYPYLOG <../logging>`.
+It is also very similar to traces printed at runtime by PYPYLOG_.
 The first line gives the input variables, the second line is a ``label`` operation, the last one is the backwards ``jump`` operation.

+.. _PYPYLOG: logging.html

 These instructions mentioned earlier are special: